Most urbanized states in America

 - State's biggest land use: Grassland pasture and range (34.8% of state, 18.4 million acres)

-Idaho’s growth has been concentrated in its 200 incorporated cities, where the population increased 2.3% from 2018 to 2019, compared with the state’s overall growth rate of 2.1%.
-The fastest-growing are Idaho’s 15 mid-sized cities at 2.8%.
+Idaho’s growth has been concentrated in its 200 incorporated cities, where population has grow faster than the rest of the state.
+The fastest-growing are Idaho’s 15 mid-sized cities.
 Only Boise and Meridian have more than 100,000 residents, and Meridian was the fifth-fastest-growing city in the nation from 2010 to 2019.

 #44.
 New Mexico